cold-deuu/holistic-control/README.md

 clone to your workspace

+**USE ur5 controller**
-From /franka_control/src/qp_controller.cpp, edit the course to your ur5 urdf file
+From /ur_control/src/robot_node.cpp, edit the course to your ur5 urdf file In Cmakelists.txt in ur_control package, edit "robot_node.cpp" executable.

 $ catkin_make